BlueWitherer/ModDevBranding/README.md

 ---

 ### Submit Branding
-If you're a mod developer, head on over to **[moddev.cheeseworks.gay](https://moddev.cheeseworks.gay/)** to access the dashboard to submit your branding!
+If you're a mod developer, go to **[moddev.cheeseworks.gay](https://moddev.cheeseworks.gay/)** to access the dashboard to submit your branding!
 It will automatically appear on *all* of your mods.
 You will be required to authorize with your [GitHub account](https://www.github.com/login/) to use the website.

-> [!NOTE]
-> *If you're not a **verified developer** on Geode, your branding will be put under a brief review process by our staff!*

 ### Previewing
 You can use the **`Test Brand Image`** setting to preview your branding in-game to see how it looks like before submitting it through the dashboard or applying it through this mod's API!